prwhite/philibs/readme.md

 A _version_ of this code has been used in an iOS title [(LD50)](http://labs.prehiti.com/ld50/).
 But, this code has not been used in its current incarnation as a stand-alone library, _yet_.

+2014/04/22

+Recent feature additions include:

+* SDF (signed distance field) texture-based text.
+Currently only using one texture page and limited to ASCII.
+Would not be much of a stretch to move to `std::wstring`... but a bit harder to actually put in the texture page logic.
+* Evolving support for conditional compilation of shader text.
+A set of flags have been introduced for the current default programs, and this mechanism extends generally to any program text.
+Use the methods `scene::prog::setFlag` and `scene::prog::applyFlags`.
+* Added additional factories for shader program I/O and font file I/O.  Note `progFactory` is still WIP.
+All factories _mostly_ adhere to a common interface (though this is not through inheritance).
+This means all factories have two loading methods, `loadSync` and `loadAsync`.
+Some of the factories implement an additional caching layer, which is reflected in the class documentation.
+* Fully generalized FBO (framebuffer object) management.
+FBO objects are managed in a graph of `scene::renderSink`s that implies their rendering order.
+Thus, framebuffers that generate textures for later passes are properly evaluated in order.
+The current example program sets up a simple framebuffer post-process to generate a subtle glow around lighting highlights.
+* Added texture cube map support.
+Realtime cubemaps should work with the new FBO management system, but has not been tested.

 2014/01/27

 Merged assimp branch to master.
 This includes the [Assimp](http://assimp.sourceforge.net/) library for 3D file importing.
 Currently this is set up to load DAE, STL, OBJ, and PLY files.
 Imported material colors are currently ignored (which matches the default shader functionality).
-I'm keeping a fork of Assimp with a more up-to-date xcode project...
+I'm keeping a fork of Assimp with a more up-to-date Xcode project...
 I'll probably clean this part up and submit as a pull request.

 2014/01/18